tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 For example: system is in fear state.
 Dopamine impacts system at half strength.
 This makes system choose actions highlighted with high rewards(safest in case of fear).
 High noradrenaline in rage state cause system to think as quick as possible taking in account as less as possible options implementing first action(usually not really safe) selected "fight or flight" reaction.

+It's worth to note that duration of each neurotransmitter impact is highly individual and requires further development from computing system development perspective.
+Currently we suppose that each neurotransmitter is terminated right after it impacts the system.

 #### Conformity with Picard criteria

 Rosalind Picard in her article "What does it mean for a computer to "have" emotions?"[what] suggested following criteria to measure emotional capabilities of a computing system: